raballew/kne-on-ocp/README.md

 > If you have already set up a load balancer so that Services of type `Load
 > Balancer` with external IP addresses can be used or if no cluster external
-> access to the virtual environment is required this skip can be skipped.
+> access to the virtual environment is required, this step can be skipped.

 Follow the instructions in the [official MetalLB documentation][metallb-docs] and its [notes for OCP and OKD][metallb-notes].